ISP2024/movierental-ParimaSA/README.md

 2.2 The design principle is Single Responsible Principle since the strategy for calculate the price and point should be considered in Rental instead of Movie.

+5.2 I implement the method in Rental class since I think the Rental class has responsibility for decide the price of the movie that will be rented at that time.
+It would be suitable for this class to have this method because price code has direct association with price and rental point.